vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

     🎓 Tip: use <tab> completion to trigger fzf completion

   --open, -o
-    📖 Opening example file with text editor set with config.ini (default is code)
+    📖 Opening example file with text editor set with playground config editor
+    <editor> (default is code)

   --tag TAG
     🎯 Confluent Platform (CP) version to use